Method 1: Bi-directional Integration

 This is the perfect solution for individuals looking for simple integration between their CRM and Badger Maps.

 All you need a Zapier Account and you’ll be able to start building out your integration.
 To get started, here are some guides that go over how building the integration works.
 The Zapier support team will also be able to guide you through the entire process of creating your integration with Badger Maps.
 You can reach their support page here.

 We’ll also provide instruction guides that are coming soon.

 Zapier is our recommendation for teams that don’t require a heavily customized bi-directional integration.

 Set-up is easy and your Customer Success Manager will work with you every step of the way so that you and your team can fully take advantage of this integration.
-A lot of these capabilities depends on what your CRM allows users to do through Zapier.
+A lot of these capabilities depend on what your CRM allows users to do through Zapier.

 Depending on the CRM your organization uses (check if your CRM applies here), you can:

 - New Accounts created in your CRM can be created in Badger Maps instantly and vice versa

 - Updates to accounts in your CRM can update the correct account in Badger Maps instantly and vice versa

 - Note: Depending on your CRM, they may not allow updates to Accounts to be sent to other apps yet.

 - CRMs that currently allow this are: Copper, SugarCRM 7+, Pipedrive, Insightly, Zendesk Sell (Base CRM), Streak, Vtiger, Bullhorn, Close.io, autotask, persistIQ, agendor, Spiro, Nationbuilder, AdviserLogic, Sellsy, essensys, 1CRM, Revamp CRM, Teamwave, Affinity, wintouch, ClientDispute, CapsuleCRM, amoCRM, Connectwise, Daylite, Mercury Connect, Job Nimbus, Lead Squared, Nethunt, WhatConverts

 - Check-ins and activity logs made in Badger Maps can be sent to your CRM instantly.

 These are just a few core abilities made available through this integration.
 The Badger team uses Zapier internally to connect a variety of apps and streamline many sales processes - we’re always happy to share!